Acarbose

 In Aotearoa New Zealand acarbose is available as tablets (50 mg and 100 mg).

-- Keep taking acarbose regularly.
-To control your diabetes, you must keep taking acarbose every day.
+- Keep taking acarbose regularly: To control your diabetes, you must keep taking acarbose every day.

-- Acarbose can interact with some other medicines and herbal supplements, so check with your doctor or pharmacist before starting acarbose and before starting any new products.
+- Acarbose interacts with some medicines, herbal supplements and rongoā Māori, so check with your doctor or pharmacist before starting acarbose and before starting any new products.

 Like all medicines, acarbose can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.